Job Prospects... At a glance

 The least expensive way to become a film, TV or music technician is to train on the job.
 However, it can be hard to get that first job in without any qualifications or experience.

 As there are many different institutions and qualifications that could be relevant for film, TV and music technicians, costs can differ greatly.
 The specialist institutions are usually the most expensive places to study, while polytechnics are the least expensive, or even sometimes free.
+First time students may be eligible for fees-free tertiary education for their first year of study, which will reduce the total cost.
+For more information about fees-free eligibility, go to feesfree.govt.nz.
 Check directly with course provider which fee applies for the desired qualification.

 Rents vary from place to place.
 Estimated market rents by region, city and suburb are available on the MBIE Tenancy Services website.